Council staff spend too long on admin and not enough time supporting people

 Our approach

 We blended our service design expertise with Redbridge’s subject matter knowledge and worked together to explore common service journeys, user stories and team experiences.
-We began with some desk research around the adult social care landscape and shadowed the FCT.
+Beginning with some desk research around the adult social care landscape and shadowing the FCT.

-We agreed the aim of the work was to focus on 2 core research questions:
+We agreed with Redbridge that the aim of the work would be to focus on 2 core research questions:

 Addressing the discovery in this way meant we could understand the underlying causes of the challenges faced by the FCT.